msimms/OpenWorkoutWeb/README.md

 * Results from distributed tasks are now written direclty to the database for efficiency purposes.
 * File imports are now also distributed over rabbitmq and celery with the results being written directly to the database.

+### 0.9
+* Beginnings of automated workout plan generation.
+Still plenty of work to do.

 ## Tech
 This software uses two other source projects to work properly: